 Learning Objective: 1.4 Describe the role of sacred sites in prehistoric culture.
+Topic: Sacred Sites: The Example of the Americas Difficulty Level: Easy Skill Level: Remember the Facts

 The hypothesis that the Great Serpent Mound may relate to Halley's Comet is bolstered by c) analysis of small sculpted objects found at neighboring sites.